KxSystems/embedPy/README.md

 obj[>]arg             / call obj(arg) (returning foreign)
 obj[>;arg]            / equivalent
 ```
-**NB** Returning another `embedPy` object from a function/method call,allows users to chain together sequences of operations.
+**NB** Returning another `embedPy` object from a function/method call, allows users to chain together sequences of operations.
 We can also chain these operations with calls to `.p.import`, `.p.get` and `.p.eval`.

 ### embedPy examples